Comcast profit beats estimates on internet, enterprise growth

 Wall Street keeps a close watch on the number of new video subscribers as pay TV operators fight to keep customers amidst intense competition from streaming video services.

 The number of Comcast’s high-speed internet customers rose by 6.2 percent to 407,000.
-Revenue from that business was up about 11 percent, the highest growth rate in four years, to $3.04 billion.
+Revenue from the business was up about 11 percent to $3.04 billion.

 Business services revenue was up 21.4 percent to $1.11 billion.